tdimino/SocialAGI/README.md

 ## 🤔 What is this?

 **SocialAGI** offers developers clean, simple, and extensible abstractions for directing the cognitive processes of large language models (LLMs).
-Advanced AI agents, entities, and souls will comprise thousands of linguistic instructions (formerly known as 'prompts'): our focus is on streamlining the management this complexity, freeing you to create more effective and engaging AI experiences.
+AI Souls will comprise thousands of linguistic instructions (formerly known as 'prompts'): our focus is on streamlining the management this complexity, freeing you to create more effective and engaging AI experiences.

 ## 💡 Hosted example